-The Lower Mekong countries had an average annual population growth rate of 1.12 percent in 2014.
-This average is in-line with the world average of 1.2 percent, however Thailand was well below the average at 0.4 percent, while Cambodia and Laos were at 1.6 percent.
-Thailand’s slowing birth rate is attributed to better information on family planning, but also reflects an international trend toward slowed population growth associated with improved economic status.2 According to UN projections, Thailand will be the only country in the Lower Mekong to drop into negative population growth (-0.11 percent) by 2025–2030.3
+The Lower Mekong countries had an average annual population growth rate of 1.12 percent in the period 2010–2016.
+Thailand was the lowest at 0.4 percent, followed by Myanmar on 0.8 percent, Vietnam 1.1 percent, Cambodia 1.6 percent and Laos 1.7 percent.2 Thailand’s lower birth rate is attributed to better information on family planning, but also reflects an international trend toward slowed population growth associated with improved economic status.3 According to UN projections, Thailand will be the only country in the Lower Mekong to drop into negative population growth (-0.11 percent) by 2025–2030.4

-As a region, the Lower Mekong countries had an average population density of 125 people per square kilometer in 2014, a little less than China (145 people/km2), but much less than India (438 people/km2).
-This average, however, hides Vietnam’s high population density.
-At 293 people per square kilometer it is the 16th most densely populated country in Asia.
-Laos has the lowest population density in the region with only 29 people per square kilometer.
-Thailand is closest to the region average with a population density of 133 people per square kilometer.6
+As a region, the Lower Mekong countries had an average population density of 125 people/km2 in 2015, a little less than China (146 people/km2), but much less than India (441 people/km2).9 This average, however, hides Vietnam’s high population density of 296 people/km2.
+Laos has the lowest population density in the region with only 29 people/km2 .
+Thailand is closest to the region average with a population density of 133 people/km2.

 Even so, Vietnam’s population is focused in two areas: the Red River Delta, including greater Hanoi, and the Mekong Delta, including greater Ho Chi Minh City.
 Unlike other parts of ASEAN, and with the exception of Thailand, growth is projected to continue through 2050.
 This will increase density and may strain resources, contribute to urban-rural migration, and create greater demand for efficient and sustainable development practices.